hexaxsoftwares/houx.js/README.md

   template:`<button *click='increment'>Clicked me {{ count }} times</button>`
 }
 ```
-handlers defined here are automatically exposed to the template instances directly and can be accessed within both the template and attribute scope
+Handlers defined here are automatically exposed to the template instances directly and can be accessed within both the template and attribute scope.

 ## stateful datas